 Quick Microwave Hasselback Potatoes: Elegant Yet Easy Side!

 I love making hasselback potatoes as a side because they’re one of those dishes that looks really fancy, but in fact isn’t complicated at all!
-They often make the holiday table instead of mashed potatoes, and these microwave hasselback potatoes make the cooking even quicker!
+These sliced potatoes often make my holiday table instead of mashed potatoes, and microwave hasselback potatoes make the cooking even quicker!

 microwave hasselback potatoes recipe dinners done quick featured image